QuaSi-Software/Documentation/docs/resie_component_parameters.md

 These refer to the temperature-dependent part.

 * `const`: Takes one number and uses it as a constant COP.
 E.g. `const:3.1`.
-* `carnot`: Calculates the COP as fraction of the Carnot-COP.
-E.g. `carnot:0.4`.
+* `carnot`: Calculates the COP as fraction of the Carnot-COP with the reduction factor given after the `:`, e.g. `carnot:0.4`.
 * `field`: Two-dimensional field values with bi-linear interpolation between the support values.
 See explanation below for how the definition should be given.
-The minimal and maximal variables values are interpreted as the inclusive boundaries of the field.
-Variables values outside of the boundaries lead to errors and are not extrapolated.
+The minimal and maximal values are interpreted as the inclusive boundaries of the field.
+Values outside of the boundaries lead to errors and are not extrapolated.
 The support values should be equally spaced along the dimensions for numerical stability, although the interpolation algorithm does not check and works with varying spacing too.

 An example of a field definition with additional line breaks and spaces added for clarity:
 ```